 You can often sell your property without making important renovations as the housing demand is quite high.
 However, doing minor repairs and sprucing up your property would definitely help on getting a better sale price and selling your property within a shorter period.
 This further step will of course depend on whether you have the time and the budget for the improvements before taking the property to the market.
 This would be certainly a point to discuss with your real estate agent, as some agents in Berlin offer assistance on renovation works and home-staging.

 Find the right Buyer and complete the Property Selling process in Berlin!

 Successfully selling a property in Berlin is quite different compared to many real estate markets because Berlin is a very open and international city.
 So you would have quite different people interested in your property: Berliners, people from other regions of Germany, expatriates and international investors so it makes sense to work with an agent who has an international outreach to maximize your chances for selling your apartment at the best price.

 One of the other reasons that you should work with a professional real estate agent is that buyers must be found and vetted, especially if the buyer needs a mortgage.
 Once the buyer mortgage is approved, then comes the notarization process in Germany which would take some weeks to organize.
 Then, documents must be notarized before the sale is officially completed.

-A trusted international real estate professional in Berlin like First Citiz Berlin would take care of all the selling process steps in Germany and manage all transaction details, leaving you to concentrate on other important matters.
+A trusted international real estate agent in Berlin like First Citiz Berlin would take care of all the selling process steps in Germany and manage all transaction details, leaving you to concentrate on other important matters.